AlibabaCloudDocs/vod/intl.en-US/Developer Guide/Media asset management/Download media files.md

   * If a domain name for CDN is configured, the download URL of each media file is the CDN URL.
 You can forcibly return the OSS URL of a mezzanine file or a transcoded stream file as the download URL.
-To obtain the OSS URL, you can set `OutputType` to `oss` to obtain the download URL.
-For more information, see [GetMezzanineInfo](/intl.en-US/API Reference/Media management/Audio&Video Management/GetMezzanineInfo.md) and [GetPlayInfo](/intl.en-US/API Reference/Video playback/GetPlayInfo.md).
+To obtain the OSS URL, you can set the `OutputType` parameter to `oss` to obtain the download URL.
+For more information, see [GetMezzanineInfo](/intl.en-US/API Reference/Media asset management/Audio and video management/GetMezzanineInfo.md) and [GetPlayInfo](/intl.en-US/API Reference/Audio and video playback/GetPlayInfo.md).
 The download URL of a mezzanine file stored in an input bucket is the OSS URL even when a domain name for CDN is configured.
 The name of an input bucket starts with `in-`.